akshu-r/Spring-Boot-App-to-Kubernetes-using-Minikube/README.md

 ✅ 1.
 Create a Spring Boot Application
 A basic REST API was created using Spring Boot with a simple Hello, Kubernetes! endpoint.

 ✅ 2.
 Containerize the App with Docker
 The Dockerfile builds a Docker image from the Spring Boot app.

 ✅ 3.
 Set Up Minikube & Kubernetes:
-Use Minikube’s Docker daemon to make images available inside the cluster ✅ 4.
-Create Kubernetes Deployment & Service deployment.yaml creates Pods from the Docker image. service.yaml exposes the app via a ClusterIP service.
+Use Minikube’s Docker daemon to make images available inside the cluster.

+✅ 4.
+Create Kubernetes Deployment & Service
+deployment.yaml creates Pods from the Docker image. service.yaml exposes the app via a ClusterIP service.